wwfisher1/homebridge-purpleair-aqi-sensor/README.md

-# Homebridge-purpleair
+# Homebridge-purpleair-multisensor
 [![NPM Version](https://img.shields.io/npm/v/homebridge-airly.svg)](https://www.npmjs.com/package/homebridge-airly)

 **Homebridge plugin that is showing information about air quality from PurpleAir API.**

-Project is based on [homebridge-weather](https://github.com/werthdavid/homebridge-weather), [homebridge-arinow](https://github.com/ToddGreenfield/homebridge-airnow) and the original [homebridge-purpleair](https://github.com/SANdood/homebridge-purpleair).
+Project is based on [homebridge-weather](https://github.com/werthdavid/homebridge-weather), [homebridge-arinow](https://github.com/ToddGreenfield/homebridge-airnow), [homebridge-purpleair](https://github.com/SANdood/homebridge-purpleair), and [homebridge-purpleair](https://github.com/aanon4/homebridge-purpleair).

+This plugin supports Air Quality, PM2.5, Temperature and Humidity.

 ## Installation
 1. Install Homebridge using: `(sudo) npm install -g --unsafe-perm homebridge`.
+2. Install this plugin via homebridge-config-ui-x

+- or -

+1. Install Homebridge using: `(sudo) npm install -g --unsafe-perm homebridge`.
-1. Install this plugin:
+2. Install this plugin manually:
     1. find the directory that `homebridge` was installed in (e.g. `/usr/local/lib/node-modules`)
     2. create `homebridge-purpleair` in that directory
     3. copy `index.js` and `package.js` into this directory
     4. make sure the file/directory ownership and RWX permissions are the same as other modules in that directory
-1. Update your `homebridge` configuration file like the example below.
+3. Update your `homebridge` configuration file like the example below.

-This plugin supports Air Quality, PM2.5, Temperature and Humidity.

 ## Configuration
 Example config.json